axelarnetwork/axelar-core/docs/cli/axelard_keys_add.md

 ## axelard keys add

-Add an encrypted private key (either newly generated or recovered), encrypt it, and save to disk
+Add an encrypted private key (either newly generated or recovered), encrypt it, and save to <name> file

 ### Synopsis